shopperlabs/shopper/packages/admin/docs/content/categories.md

 </div>

 ## Retrieve Data

-With Shopper Framework you are the master of your front-end.
+With Shopper, you are the master of your front-end.
 After extending the model you can make all the necessary queries to retrieve your data.
 We just recommend that you always use the `enabled` scope to ensure that only active categories are visible

 ```php